livepeer/docs/docs/video-miners/core-concepts/roles-and-responsibilities.md

 - Take on a share of the work received by an orchestrator
 - Receive and convert source video to required formats and bitrates
 - Require less technical implementation than an orchestrator
-- Understand the compensation structure of transcoding pools will vary according to the [transcoding pools](/video-miners/core-concepts/pools) in which they participate.
+- Understand that the compensation structure of transcoding pools will vary according to the [transcoding pools](/video-miners/core-concepts/pools) in which they participate.

 To run a transcoder, see the
 [transcoding pools](/video-miners/core-concepts/pools) section for information on pools that are live on the network today.